Dawid-Dahl/echo-stream/README.md

 Press ctrl + Q to choose a hashtag and start the feed.

 If the feed is already running, do the same again to change the hashtag and keep the stream running.

+If you do not know the password, sorry...